frozzitch/Micropython-PCF2129-RTC-I2C/README.md

 Copy files to your micropython device

-Run RTC_set.py and set RCT
+Run RTC_set.py and set RTC

 Read RTC with RTC_read.py